TFSA Limit 2025 UPDATE: Over $100K Contribution Room!

 Method 2: Use an Online TFSA Calculator

 If you want to skip the math, you can use an online TFSA calculators.
-These tools are available from many online Canadian publishers, and you can find it on the tools section on our blueprint site, which I’ll link to below.
+These tools are available from many online Canadian publishers, and you can find it on the tools section on our blueprint site.

 All you need to do is input your age, the year you became eligible, your past contributions, and any withdrawals.
 The calculator will give you an estimate of your remaining contribution room instantly.